January 19, 2026

 }

-Further optimizations §
+Further optimization §

 template <typename T, std::size_t N>